LibreCS/vqgarm/README.md

 ## Notes for Testing

 ### Test Execution
-The original version of this project is intended to run on GPU CUDA cores and is more efficient in such configuration.
+The original version of this project is intended to run on Nvidia CUDA cores cores and is more efficient in such configuration.
 To force CPU use, add tag `-cd cpu` in the execution of `generate.py`

 For our benchmark testing, the following generate lines were used, each for each testing circumstance
 ```bash